SilvaneUX/SilvaneUX/README.md

-- 👋 Hi, I’m ~Legend~ @SilvaneUX a.k.a Silvanus P.
+- 👋 Hi, I’m ~Legend~ @SilvaneUX a.k.a Silvanus Prihantono.
 - 👀 I’m interested in Game, AI, WEB, OS, Programing languange maker,
-- 🌱 I’m currently learning HTML(not programing language XD), CSS, Javascript, Java, Phython, C, C++,
+- 🌱 I’m currently learning Flutter
 - 🤝🏼 I’m looking to ~collaborate~ learn on AI Project, OS making, Programing languange making
-- 🤙🏼 How to reach me are [Inside Here](rotf.lol/sux-c)
+- 🤙🏼 How to reach me are [Inside Here](cutt.ly/sux)

 <!---
 SilvaneUX/SilvaneUX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.